AlexanderLontke/lit-diffusion/README.rst

 Note
 ====
+The DDPM implementation is based off the implementation by Rombach et al. https://github.com/CompVis/stable-diffusion.

 This project has been set up using PyScaffold 4.3.1.
 For details and usage information on PyScaffold see https://pyscaffold.org/.